benjamin-heasly/gradle-fetch-poc/README.md

 Proof of concept for using Gradle to fetch files from a Maven repository.

 # Overivew
-I want to store a bunch of binary artifacts on a Maven repository somewhere, probably using Archiva.
+I want to store a bunch of non-jar artifacts (non-jartifacts?) on a Maven repository somewhere, probably using Archiva.

 I need a client to fetch and cache the artifacts.
 I don't want to write the client or worry about details like HTTP connections or checksums.
 Gradle (and other tools) already solve these problems.